- Sign up to the newsletter

 Whether you are a planner or a “pantser” when it comes to choosing colours, we hope this guide will help you discover new ways to choose and combine colours, and inspire you to try one of these ideas that you haven’t done before!

 The first, and most popular, option for choosing colours is to use a colour palette.
-Whether you use a colour palette from our website, find one on social media, or simply make one up on the spot, having a palette of colours to use gives you some direction and guidance, and lets you test how the colours look together before getting stuck in.
+Whether you use an inspiring colour palette from our website, find one on social media, or simply make one up on the spot, having a palette of colours to use gives you some direction and guidance, and lets you test how the colours look together before getting stuck in.

 We love making our own colour palettes by looking at pictures and picking out the colours we can see – in the example below, we can see shades of blue, yellow, orange, and more.
 You can select as few or as many colours as you want to for your colour palette.